Harikeshav-R/CSE-2231/Projects/Project 3 - Hashing Implementation of Map/Map4.md

         assert key != null : "Violation of: key is not null";
         assert this.hasKey(key) : "Violation of: key is in DOMAIN(this)";

+        // Ensures the key exists in the map before retrieving its value. assert this.hasKey(key) : "Violation of: key is in DOMAIN(this)";

-        int i = mod(key.hashCode(), this.hashTable.length);
+        // Computes the index of the appropriate bucket using the key's hash code. int i = mod(key.hashCode(), this.hashTable.length);

-        return this.hashTable[i].value(key);
+        // Retrieves and returns the value associated with the given key. return this.hashTable[i].value(key);
     }